CodeScop/Oge-Mai-Field-Guide/dustquests.md

 ### The Hunt Begins

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • **The Hunt Begins** • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • **The Hunt Begins** • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • ???

+### I Am the Night - CAVE

+- **Location:** Cave
+- **Unlocked by:** CAVE MQ1/Meet the Shadow
+- **Type:** Battle
+- **Requirements:** Defeat 20 Tacin
+- **Rewards:** Wardrobe: Tacin Shoulder Pads https://4thewords.com/media/wardrobe/featured/male/wm&#95;1225-bat-wing-shoulder-pads-8613-82800.png
+- **Recommendations:** There's another Tacin-oriented quest later, so if you're Really Concerned about having to fight more 150-word monsters, you can delay this.
+I wouldn't let that delay me, though.

+### Ideas Brought to Life - HuntS4

+- **Location:** Available in Luciola Forest
+- **Unlocked by:** Hunt Trail HuntS3 A Bubble Dream
+- **Type:** Battle
+- **Requirements:** Defeat 3 Weekiwa
+- **Rewards:** Hunt Map Piece 11, 10 Hunter Tokens
+- **Recommendations:** You know the drill.
+Weekiwa is clearly a water entity, so my subtle hint dovetails with the quest description to point you to look in water communities.

 ### Infected Raina Part 1 - SurfaceC